 This is what we started doing with our son and it has worked wonders for his attitude about bedtime and he is staying asleep at night instead of having problems with night waking!

 If you are having trouble because your child isn’t sleep trained here is a post I wrote that can help!
-The same concept works with a 3 year old or any child that isn’t sleep trained.
+The same concept works with a 3-year-old or any child that isn’t sleep trained.
+You may find this article on Sleep Training Your 1-Year-Old to be really helpful.

-In order to make this work smoothly you need to decide what time your toddler needs to be in bed and then plan out your bedtime routine accordingly.
-We used to have our son go to bed at 8:30 sometimes 8, he would fight the bedtime stuff and wouldn’t fall asleep until 10 or 11 at night and then he would wake up throughout the night on top of that!
+In order to make this work smoothly, you need to decide what time your toddler needs to be in bed and then plan out your bedtime routine accordingly.
+We used to have our son go to bed at 8:30 sometimes 8, he would fight the bedtime stuff and wouldn’t fall asleep until 10 or 11 at night and then he would wake up throughout the night for more on this you can look at webmd.com.

 We didn’t have a good bedtime routine in place and when we did get him ready for bed we had some pauses in our routine that made him think he wasn’t going to bed.